copperwater/xNetHack/doc/xnh-changelog-6.0.md

   additionally cold resistant.
 - Mindless monsters and werewolves are now sleep resistant.
 - Randomly named weapons can now use names from the top 10 list.
+- Creating Excalibur via fountain will set its enchantment to +0 if it was negative, and obtaining it via crowning will set its enchantment to +3 if it was lower than that.

 ### Interface changes